 The GISF NGO Security Toolbox provides easily accessible guidance, resources and tools to help NGOs integrate good risk management practices into their operations during humanitarian responses.
 The toolbox enables both security specialists and non-security staff to access practical resources and tools on the go, and helps them put in place basic safety and security measures quickly, without having to start from scratch.
 As connectivity is often limited in emergencies, the toolbox can also be downloaded for use off-line.
 The toolbox is divided into six sections, looking at:

-In the form of guides, templates and SOPs, the toolbox offers various resources to ensure that appropriate security measures are being implemented in volatile environments.
-It also includes our new long-read NGO Security Collaboration Guide and the Security & Safety Training Pack.
+The toolbox offers various resources to ensure that appropriate security measures are being implemented in volatile environments.
+These include guides, templates and SOPs.
+The toolbox also features our new long-read NGO Security Collaboration Guide and the Security & Safety Training Pack.
 You can access the toolbox here.

 You can access the publication here.